The inspiration of the shape comes from Hungarian folk art, the treasury chest or clothing coffin of village people.

 Designed by Zsuzsa Ujj.

-Perfect bat mitzvah present for a friend.
+Perfect bat or bar mitzvah present for a friend.

 Giving charity is one of the most important values in Judaism.
 As tzedakah is a basic priority for Judapest team, we encourage you to promote the idea in your home and office, teach it to your friends, children and customers.
 It is your personal tool to inspire giving.
 It teaches great values, the importance of helping others, and gives a meaningful place for all the spare change found deep within your couch cushions.